Neonatal intensive care unit (NICU) in Central Denver

 - Skin-to-skin contact is encouraged, and we will support mom and baby to physically do so.

-- GE Giraffe Shuttle™ beds, which can transfer baby anywhere in the hospital while remaining in the bed.
+- Specialized beds designed to transfer baby anywhere in the hospital while remaining in the bed.

 - A Newborn Individualized Developmental Care and Assessment Program (NIDCAP) with the aid of a trained developmental specialist.

 - Compassionate and comprehensive treatment for neonatal abstinence syndrome (NAS).

 All of the rooms in our NICU are private and several are able to hold twins and/or triplets.
 Our NICU team supports our moms’ efforts to breastfeed their little ones.
 Each NICU room has its own refrigerator and bottle warmer for easy-to-access milk storage and preparation.
 Rose has specialized breast pumps designed to increase milk production for the premature infant.

 Rose wants NICU parents to know they are not alone, that is why we offer daily tea time designed for families to interact.
 We are able to help parents facilitate other times to speak with other families.

 At the Rose NICU, we take hand hygiene very seriously.
 A large part of providing safe care for your child is ensuring everyone has clean hands.
 We do that by encouraging visiting parents and staff to: